-Interestingly, all instruments (except the Metallophone category) contain the same presets (Dry, hall, mellow dark, bright, phaser, radio FX, romantic and Rotary), making comparisoms easy.
+Interestingly, all instruments (except the Metallophone category) contain the same presets (Dry, hall, mellow dark, bright, phaser, radio FX, romantic and Rotary), making comparisons easy.
 But some more specifically tailored patches would be nice.

 Each instrument patch contains the same three sections; mic settings (if any are available), mixer (for filtering and envelopes) and the FX rack.

 The filter and envelope mixer section contains plenty of controls to dial in the best tone and feel.
-A cut-off and resonance with three filter types and both amp and filter ASDR’s are available.
+A cut-off and resonance with three filter types and both amp and filter ASDRs are available.
 Modwheel options for tremolo, vibrator or filter amount provide good flexibility.

-There are a pitch control with time offset, mono and poly switch, and controls for the pedal noises plus an interesting Tone/Color control that can totally transform the sound of the instrument.
+There is a pitch control with a time offset, mono and poly switch, and controls for the pedal noises plus an interesting Tone/Color control that can totally transform the sound of the instrument.
 This singular control is well-worth playing with for each of the presets as the rather broad results vary for each instrument.

-The Bricasti M7 and Maag EQ4 had my hopes up these were IR sampled effects from the real McCoy, but alas only nifty looking macro controls for Falcon’s back end effect chain.
+The Bricasti M7 and Maag EQ4 had my hopes up these were IR sampled effects from the real McCoy, but alas only nifty-looking macro controls for Falcon’s back-end effect chain.